 New Jersey Immigration Lawyer Helping You Taking Advantages of Opportunities

-The H-1B Visa program is the most common visa type used by U.S. employers to hire foreign-born professionals on a temporary basis to perform work in "specialty occupations".
-This program allows U.S. business to recruit and hire the best-qualified candidates from around the world and compete on a level playing field with foreign companies in key industries: high-tech, manufacturing, pharmaceuticals, biotechnology, and education.
+The H-1B Visa program is the most common visa type used by foreign students graduating from U.S. universities and for professional workers seeking employment in the U.S. on a temporary basis to perform work in “specialty occupations”.
+This program allows U.S. business to recruit and hire the best-qualified candidates from around the world and compete on a level playing field with foreign companies in key industries such as technology, manufacturing, pharmaceuticals, biotechnology, and education.

-The task is to establish that the professional falls within the category of a "specialty occupation" that requires "theoretical and practical application of a body of highly specialized knowledge" and at least a bachelor's degree earned in the United States, or the foreign equivalent of a bachelor's degree.
-In most cases, it will also be required of you to show a history of work experience in the same field as the posted opportunity.
+The task is to establish that the profession falls within the category of a “specialty occupations” that requires a “theoretical and practical application of a body of highly specialized knowledge” and at least a bachelor’s degree earned in the United States, or the foreign equivalent of a bachelor’s degree.
+In most cases, it will also be required to show a history of work or educational experience in the same field as the posted opportunity.

 The visa is valid for six years, but it is initially granted for three and may be renewed.
 There is an extension available if the applicant has filed for an immigrant visa 365 days before the expiration of the period.

 Though the parts are not equal, both the American employer and foreign applicant have parts in the application process.
 The American employer needs to be able to prove that his or her open position is one appropriate for this selective visa, and the foreign applicant needs to prove he or she is qualified for it.